httpete-ire/revealer/README.md

 # Revealer

-Angular directive that allows two images to be layered and compared.
-Based on [this](http://codyhouse.co/gem/css-jquery-image-comparison-slider/) jQuery version
+Angular directive that allows two images to be layered and compared, [view demo](http://httpete.com/revealer/)

 ##Documentation